rosshamish/Guess-A-Sketch/README.md

 Guess-a-Sketch
 ===

-Half party game, half science project.
+Half party game, half AI experiment.

-Each round, you get a prompt (eg "Cat").
+Each round, you get a prompt (eg "cat").
 Draw it!
 Well, as best you can, until the timer runs out.
-Get points based on the speed and quality of your drawing.
+Get points based on the quality of your drawing.

-Points are awarded by an AI that has learned to recognize objects in napkin-quality sketches.
-The AI learns using a variety of neural networks - that's the science project part.
+Points are awarded by a program which can recognize objects in napkin-quality sketches.
+The program learns how to do this using machine learning - specifically, neural networks.

 ---